Educating the New Millennial 3D CAD Engineer|

-This article is only focused on the Industrial/Mechanical Engineer and the other industries that are associated, i.e, Industrial Design, Product Design or others that produce usable 3D CAD models.
+This article only focuses on the Industrial/Mechanical Engineer and the other industries that are associated, i.e, Industrial Design, Product Design or others that produce usable 3D CAD models and documentation.

 Here is a job posting I received